 Opportunities to Participate

-- Potomac Yard History and Archaeology: See a preview of the seven historical signs placed at Potomac Yard in 2012 (or visit the site to see the signs in person).
+- Potomac Yard History and Archaeology: Preview the seven historical signs placed at Potomac Yard in 2012 (or visit the site to see the signs in person).
 Throughout ongoing development of Potomac Yard, the Office of Historic Alexandria has been committed to preserving its history.
 Learn more about the

 Civil War Sesquicentennial Events and Information

 - The Current Dig: Shuter’s Hill.
-In 2013, Alexandria Archaeology is conducting its sixteenth season of excavation at the site of the Mills/Lee/Dulaney plantation on Shuter’s Hill, on the grounds of the George Washington Masonic Memorial.
-Shuter’s Hill is an 18th century plantation and later estate occupied by Union troops.
+Alexandria Archaeology has completed its sixteenth season of excavation at the site of the Mills/Lee/Dulaney plantation on Shuter’s Hill, on the grounds of the George Washington Masonic Memorial.
+Visitors to the Museum may see artifacts from this site being washed and cataloged.
+Shuter’s Hill is an 18th century plantation and later estate that was occupied by Union troops during the Civil War.
 Shuter’s Hill became the site of two Union forts in the Defenses of Washington during the Civil War.

 Other News and Information